-Post positions will be drawn, and odds announced, for the 1 1/8 mile race for older horses on Wednesday, Jan.
-20 at 1:45 p.m.
-ET from Gulfstream Park.
+Post positions will be drawn and odds announced for the 1 1/8-mile race for older horses on Wednesday, Jan.
+20, at 1:45 p.m.
+EST from Gulfstream Park.
 You can watch the draw on the Gulfstream Park livestream.

-Knicks Go has won 5 of 17 starts including his last race in November, the 2020 Breeders’ Cup Dirt Mile.
+Knicks Go has won 5 of 17 starts, including his last race, the 2020 Breeders’ Cup Dirt Mile in November.
 He ran the fastest race of his career in a wire-to-wire win to capture $520,000 and nearly double his career earnings.
-Still, Knicks Go arrives with the least credentials of any Pegasus favorite that has entered or won the race.
+Still, Knicks Go arrives with the fewest credentials of any Pegasus favorite that has entered or won the race.

 Also on the Saturday stakes schedule at Gulfstream is the $1 million Grade I Pegasus World Cup Championship Invitational Turf, which was first run in 2019.

 Pegasus World Cup winners and what’s at stake